texfaq/texfaq.github.io/FAQ-triptrap.md

 date: 2014-06-10
 ---

-# How can I be sure it's really TeX?

 TeX (and MetaFont and MetaPost) are written in a [''literate'' programming](FAQ-lit) language called `Web` which is designed to be portable across a wide range of computer